-I immigrated to Canada with my parents in 2001 as a twelve year-old, leaving behind all my closest friends in the Motherland.
-I did not speak English and I had no friends in Canada.
-To pile further misery on my newfound isolation, my dad put me in a school that happened to have no other Asian kids (yes, such a school existed).
+I immigrated to Canada with my parents as a twelve year-old, leaving behind all my close friends in my Asian Motherland.
+I did not speak any English and I did not know anyone when I first arrived.
+To pile further misery on my newfound isolation, my dad put me in a school that happened to have no other Asian kids (yes, such a school existed back then).
 A month later, a kid in my ESL class made fun of my ethnic background and got suspended for a day.
 Two months later, I spent my thirteenth birthday refusing to go to school, and ended the day by crying myself to sleep.
 I dreaded everything about going to school – from getting on the school bus to participating in gym class, all of it.
 I hated my new life in Canada.

-Fast forward to today.
-I am a fit, confident, and perhaps even socially savvy Asian Canadian adult.
-I identify myself as Canadian, as well as a cultured citizen of the world.
-I have traveled, picked up knowledge of multiple languages, and I have close friends all over the globe.
-It took me years to get over my shyness with girls, but eventually, roughly 20 years into my life, I did.
-Since then, I have had a fulfilling and perhaps even colourful romance history, having exchanged intimacy with white girls, Latin girls, younger girls, and older women.
-I would shamelessly and confidently say that I have had more diverse life experiences than the average North American, and I’m just glad that my parents don’t even know the least of it!
+Fast forward nearly two decades to today.
+I am a fit, confident, and (some might even say) socially savvy Asian Canadian adult.
+I identify myself as Canadian, and as a cultured citizen of the world.
+I have traveled far and wide, picked up knowledge of multiple languages, and I have made good friends all over the world.
+It took me many years to get over my shyness with girls, but eventually, around the time of my undergrad, I did.
+Since then, I have had a fulfilling and perhaps even colourful romance and sex life, having had intimate experiences with women of all colours, from every single continent (except for Antarctica), both younger and older than me.
+I can confidently say that I have had more diverse life experiences than the average man, and I’m just glad that my parents don’t even know the least of it!

 I am not here to brag or boast.
-I simply wanted to describe the transformation of my life and to show you that it is possible.
+I simply want to tell you about the transformation of my life and to show you that it is possible to get what you want in your social and dating life.
 I have always wanted to write a blog to chronicle my experiences and my personal development, and I am finally taking action.

-I know there are many fellow Asian men out there who are currently struggling through the same social dilemmas that I had faced myself, because I see them everywhere, all the time.
+I know there are many fellow Asian men out there (especially in the West) who are currently struggling through the same social dilemmas that I had faced myself, because I see them everywhere, all the time.
 I want my experiences to serve as a source of inspiration and information for the lost Asian brothers out there.
-After all, I was once very lost myself and I asked the heavens how I was ever going to fit into Western society (I’m not even religious).
-In hindsight, any practical advice would have helped me tremendously at the times of my struggles.
+After all, I was once very lost myself and I asked the heavens how I was ever going to fit into Western society.
+In hindsight, any practical advice during my teenage years would have helped me tremendously at the times of my struggles.
 I feel that people are too afraid to talk about these things because they are such taboo topics.
-I am not worried about that anymore, and I am just going to put myself and my stories out there.
+I am not worried about that anymore, and I am just going to put myself and my stories out here.